Analysis | Trump outlines his 2024 platform: Give him power

 What’s gotten the most attention from Trump’s speech — very understandably — were the feints he made at justifying political violence.

 His assertion that he would “treat those people from Jan.
 6 fairly” and that “if it requires pardons, we will give them pardons.”
-This leverages a convenient bit of rhetoric that suggests that hundreds of people arrested solely for trespassing at the Capitol that day are in jail (they are not) or that the unpleasant and unacceptable conditions they face are specific to them (they are not).
+This leverages a convenient bit of rhetoric that suggests that hundreds of people arrested solely for trespassing at the U.S. Capitol that day are in jail (they are not) or that the unpleasant and unacceptable conditions they face are specific to them (they are not).
 But Trump is not saying “let’s improve their conditions or release them on bail.”
 He’s saying, “maybe I’ll give them a pass on participating in the riot aimed at securing me a second term in office.”

 And then there was his suggestion that his followers rise up in opposition to potential criminal charges he might face.
 If the “radical, vicious, racist prosecutors” investigating him and his business “do anything wrong or illegal,” then he wanted to see “the biggest protest we have ever had in Washington, D.C., in New York, in Atlanta and elsewhere because our country and our elections are corrupt.”

 A few quick things on that.
 There’s the “anything wrong or illegal,” a laughable boundary for a guy who claims that anyone who did anything he doesn’t like has violated the law.
-There’s also the description of the prosecutors as “racist,” an appeal to the worries about reverse racism that heavily undergird his support.
+There’s also the description of the prosecutors as “racist,” an appeal to the worries about “reverse racism” that heavily undergird his support.
 And, of course, his disparagement of protesters when precisely those sorts of demonstrations erupted shortly after his win in 2016.

 What’s missed in that demand, though, was how Trump framed the prosecutions.